jlpteaching/gem5-assignment-template/assignments/false-sharing/assignment.md

 Now, we are going to use a software simulation framework to look at the details of how the hardware operates to answer the "speculation" part of [question 3](#question-3).

-To run your experiments, create a configuration script that allows you to run *any of the 6 implementations* of the workload with *16 cores* for `O3CPU` with *any latency* for `xbar_latency` in `MESITwoLevelCacheHierarchy`.
+To run your experiments, create a configuration script that allows you to run *any of the 6 implementations* of the workload with *16 cores* for `O3CPU`.
+Later, you can add another parameter which will run the system with *any latency* for `xbar_latency` in `MESITwoLevelCacheHierarchy`.

 ### Performance

 To get the performance/time of the region of interest, you can see the 3rd line in the stats file: `simSeconds`.
 This is the **simulated time** or the time that the *simulator* says the program *will* take.
 (As opposed to the `hostSeconds` which is how long it took to simulate on your host.)
-This simulated time should be the same order of magnitude as what you say on your hardware, around 1 millisecond.
+This *simulated time* should be the same order of magnitude as what you say on your hardware, around 1 millisecond.

 ### Cache behavior